jpatacas/bim2twin/README.md

 - IFC model storage using Firebase (add and delete models for each building)
 - IFC model loading using fragments, including local caching
 - IFC model viewer including IFC properties menu, floorplans viewer, clipping planes, measurements and explosion tools
-- Document management by building using Firebase storage (add and delete documents for each building)
+- Document management by building using Firebase storage (add, view and delete documents for each building)
 - Basic energy data management by building (using Firebase)

 Technologies used: